Add capabilities and knowledge sources to your declarative agent

 Enable code interpreter

-If you're using Teams Toolkit and Visual Studio Code to create your agent, to enable code interpreter, add the CodeInterpreter value to the capabilities property in your manifest reference, as shown in the following example.
+If you're using Teams Toolkit and Visual Studio Code to create your agent, to enable code interpreter, add the CodeInterpreter value to the capabilities property in your manifest file, as shown in the following example.

 Note